madhavan-selvaraj/Web-Fundamentals/gitFundamentals/docs.md

 <h1 style = color:red;font-family:TimesNewRoman;>GIT RESET COMMANDS</h1>

-### ~git reset/~git reset -staged --> It is used to unstage all staged files
+### git reset/git reset -staged --> It is used to unstage all staged files
-### ~git reset "filename"/~git reset -staged "filename" --> It is used to unstage specific file
+### git reset "filename"/git reset -staged "filename" --> It is used to unstage specific file

 ### GIT reset commands for commit will not keep history

-### ~git reset --soft HEAD~ --> It is used to roll back to last one commit version without making changes in current version.
+### git reset --soft HEAD~ --> It is used to roll back to last one commit version without making changes in current version.
-### ~git reset --mixed HEAD~ --> It is used to roll back to last one commit without making changes in current version,but move them to staging area.
+### git reset --mixed HEAD~ --> It is used to roll back to last one commit without making changes in current version,but move them to staging area.
-### ~git reset --hard HEAD~ --> It is used to roll back to last one commit with making changes in current version,also move them to working directory/modified files.
+### git reset --hard HEAD~ --> It is used to roll back to last one commit with making changes in current version,also move them to working directory/modified files.

 <p align="center">
 <img src="./Reset.jpg" width="800" alt="Git Reset work flow">